 At AACC, we strive to make the payment process straightforward, from accepting multiple types of payment to providing the option of an interest-free payment plan.
 Our cashier’s office is available to help make paying your bill easier, so don’t hesitate to reach out with any questions or concerns.

-You can pay your bill using any of the following methods at every AACC site unless otherwise noted.
+You can pay your bill using any of the following methods at every AACC location unless otherwise noted.

 New students enrolled in credit classes and returning credit students who are up to date in their payments for all prior terms are eligible to participate in our interest-free Tuition Payment Plan.